-She is an engaging, dynamic therapist who loves working with children and their families and seeing them achieve their goals – big or small, “The children are the best part of the job!”
+She is an engaging, dynamic therapist who loves working with clients of all ages and their families and seeing them achieve their goals – big or small, “The clients are the best part of the job!”

 She relocated to Sydney in 2017 with her Australian husband and enjoys all that Australia has to offer.

 Cherine has over 20 years experience as a speech pathologist since graduating with a Bachelor of Speech Pathology from The University of Sydney in 2000.